COVID Health & Safety Plan

 Contact Tracing & Reporting COVID-19 Cases

-• Any individual who tests positive for COVID-19 must immediately notify their school office, school-site administrator or supervisor.
+• Any staff member or student who tests positive for COVID-19 must immediately notify their school office, school-site administrator or supervisor.

-• Administrators/supervisors must immediately email the District COVID Response Team at covidreport@scusd.edu
+• The office, administrator or supervisor must immediately email the District COVID Response Team at covidreport@scusd.edu.

-• When there is an exposure on a school site or school activity, exposure notices will be sent to the entire classroom/activity.
+• When there is an exposure to staff, exposure notices will be sent per Cal Osha requirements.

-See Basic Isolation and Quarantine Guidance for Families, Students and Staff and SCPH Decision Tree for further details and guidance.
+See Basic Isolation and Quarantine Guidance for Families, Students and Staff for further details and guidance.

 COVID-19 Vaccine

-SCUSD operates an Immunization Clinic through the Vaccine for Children (VFC) program and is able to provide recommended vaccines, such as the COVID-19 vaccine.
-SCUSD is committed to working closely with SCPH to provide access to COVID-19 vaccine to all educators, education support staff and students.
-As long as Covid vaccine is available SCUSD will continue hosting vaccination clinics with health partners to do our part in stopping the spread of COVID in our community.
+SCUSD operates an Immunization Clinic through the Vaccine for Children (VFC) program and is able to provide recommended vaccines, such as the COVID-19 vaccine to eligible students.

 Face Masks

-• Face Masks are recommended in the following situations:
+• Wear a Face Mask in the following situations:

-• Individuals who return to school after having Covid symptoms are recommended to wear a face mask through day 10.
+• Students that test postive for COVID-19 are recommended to wear a face mask through day 10.

-• Students that return from isolation on or after day 6 are recommended to wear a face mask through day 10.
+• Employees that test postive for COVID-19 are required to wear a face mask through day 10.

-• See the CDC Guide to Masks for further information.
+• See the CDC Guide Get the Most Out of Masking, for further information.

 Ventilation